MycroftAI/documentation/_posts/2019-03-26-mark-ii-update-phase-2-build-video.md

 published: true
 post_date: 2019-03-26 14:20:43
 ---
 There have been many requests to show the making of the new Rockchip based prototypes.
-So we put together a quick montage showing some assembly of the Proof of Concept prototype and the Phase II prototype.
+So we put together a quick montage showing some assembly of the Proof of Concept prototype and the Phase 2 prototype.
 The Proof of Concept utilizes a combination of laser cut panels and 3D printed parts, and the Phase 2 prototype is almost entirely 3D printed.
 In the video that Sam (our multi-talented Designer) put together you can see our Production Guru, Darren Courtney, assembling the prototypes.

 <iframe src="https://www.youtube.com/embed/j374zoy2jZA" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>